Perovskite Solar PanelPerovskite Solar Panel

 Photo by Nuno Marques on Unsplash

-Silicon has been the material of choice for photovoltaic cells since the 1950s because it is somewhat abundant, stable, and its semiconducting properties align well with the spectrum of the sun’s rays.
+Silicon has been the material of choice for photovoltaic cells since the 1950s because it is somewhat abundant and stable, and its semiconducting properties align well with the spectrum of the sun’s rays.

 A downside of these panels is their expensive, multi-step manufacturing process, which uses vast quantities of energy.